Primary Education with Qualified Teacher Status BEd (Hons)

 BEd (Hons) Primary Education with Qualified Teacher Status

-When you graduate, you'll have a Bachelor of Education degree and be recommended for Qualified Teacher Status (QTS) to the Teaching Regulation Authority.
+When you graduate, you'll be recommended for Qualified Teacher Status (QTS) to the Teaching Regulation Authority – a mandatory requirement if you want to work in most state-funded schools in the UK.

 - A levels – to be confirmed